delendum-xyz/zk-knowledge/README.md

   - You can synthesize an efficient binary program using Coq (e.g., using [Fiat](https://github.com/mit-plv/fiat-crypto))
   - The proof assistant ACL2 defines a subset of Common Lisp with a full formal logic.
 When a definition is executable, it can be compiled into efficient code, and because the language is a formal logic, you can define and prove theorems about the code
   - There is a verifying compiler project, [ATC](https://kestrel.edu/research/atc), from ACL2 to C
-  - Similarly, Imandra defines a subset of OCaml with a full formal logic and a theorem prover
+  - Imandra defines a subset of OCaml with a full formal logic and a theorem prover

-#### Modern computing
+#### Current limitations of formal methods on modern hardware

 - In the context of modern computing, most computationally intensive tasks deal with vector math and other embarassingly parallel problems which are done most efficiently on specialized hardware such as GPUs, FPGAs, and ASICs
 - This is generally true of the problem of constructing proofs in probabilistic proof systems.
 Provers for these proof systems would be most efficient if implemented on specialized hardware, but in practice, they are usually implemented on CPUs, due to the greater ease of programming on CPUs and the greater availability of those skill sets in the labor market